JeremyLikness/azure-fn-file-process-hol/README.md

 9. Stop the debugging session
 10. Delete the `data` folder and files from the storage emulator.

-The Azure Function is ready, next you will create a database and table to process the files into.
+The Azure Function is ready.
+In the next exercise, you will create a database and table to process the files into.

 <a name="exercise3"></a>